formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 ![Configure VPC](./img/cf-create-parameter-vpc-stackname.png)

 The name of the CloudFormation VPC stack that can be created after the initial FormKiQ install, using the add-on <a href="/docs/getting-started/quick-start#create-vpc">CloudFormation template for VPC</a>.

+**Some services require a VPC:**

+- Tesseract (for OCR)
+- Typesense (for full-text search)
+- OpenSearch (part of the enhanced full-text search module available as an add-on for FormKiQ Pro/Enterprise)

-Some services such as Typesense, Tesseract, and OpenSearch require a VPC.
-Only required if you are using any of these services; otherwise, this can remain empty.
+**This VPC is only required if you are using any of these services; otherwise, this can remain empty.**

 Keep selecting `Next` until you get to the last `Submit Create Stack` page.
 Once you've checked the checkboxes, you can click `Submit` to being the stack creation.